apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing CDN
 - delete an existing CDN
 - queue/clear updates on all servers in a CDN
-- diff CDN snapshots
-- create a CDN snapshot
+- compare and take CDN :term:`Snapshots`
 - manage a CDN's DNSSEC keys
-- manage a CDN's federations
+- manage a CDN's :term:`Federations`
-- view :term:`Delivery Service`\ s of a CDN
+- view :term:`Delivery Services` of a CDN
-- view CDN profiles
+- view CDN :term:`Profiles`
 - view servers within a CDN

 Monitor
 =======
-The :guilabel:`Monitor` section of Traffic Portal is used to display statistics regarding the various :term:`cache server` s within all CDNs visible to the user.
-It retrieves this information through the Traffic Ops API from Traffic Monitor instances.
+The :guilabel:`Monitor` section of Traffic Portal is used to display statistics regarding the various :term:`cache servers` within all CDNs visible to the user.
+It retrieves this information through the :ref:`to-api` from Traffic Monitor instances.

 .. figure:: ./images/tp_menu_monitor.png
 	:align: center